- Parent Workshops/Useful Information

 Connective Creative Curriculum

-From September 2015 St. Luke's will be delivering a new School curriculum.
-We have chosen to redesign our own Connected Creative Curriculum using the published Cornerstones materials.
-This gives us the flexibility to tailor our programmes of study to meet our pupils' needs and interests, still ensuring structure, progression and broad coverage - all in line with the statutory requirements of the new National Curriculum.
+St. Luke's deliver a Connected Creative Curriculum using the published Cornerstones materials.
+This gives us the flexibility to tailor our programmes of study to meet our pupils' needs and interests, still ensuring structure, progression and broad and balanced coverage - all in line with the statutory requirements of the National Curriculum.
 The Cornerstones Curriculum takes a holistic approach to learning, supporting the pupils' spiritual, moral, social and cultural development, as well as their awareness of British Values.
 This compliments our own Church School ethos and values.

 The Cornerstones materials include a very broad range of exciting and inspiring 'imaginative learning projects', with cross curricular themes and creative learning opportunities.
-Pupils will be learning in a very 'hands on' style.
-They will be given opportunities to develop and practise essential skills and then apply these skills in a range of different contexts.
-This will enable pupils to see the relevance of what they are learning and feel the satisfaction and buzz when they know they are succeeding!
+Pupils will be learning in a very 'hands on' style building upon knowledge and understanding during their time here.
+They will be given opportunities to deepen knowledge and practise essential skills and then apply these in a range of different contexts.
+This enables pupils to see the relevance of what they are learning and feel the satisfaction and buzz when they know they are succeeding!

-The Conerstones philosophy is based around: engaging, developing, innovating and expressing - and we will be doing this with our pupils through learning projects such as: Scrummdiddlyumptious!, Alchemy Island, A Child's War and Gallery Rebels.
-Expect to hear all about them, all the 'WOW' moments and amazing projects from the children, or speak to class teachers.
+The Cornerstones philosophy is based around: engaging, developing, innovating and expressing - and we will be doing this with our pupils through learning projects such as: Scrummdiddlyumptious!, Alchemy Island, and Bright Lights, Big City.
+Expect to hear all about them, all the 'WOW' moments and amazing innovate projects from the children.
 You may also like to look at the Cornerstones website: www.cornerstoneseducation.co.uk

 The school curriculum includes the following elements: